ShwetaSadawarte/ShwetaSadawarte.github.io/_posts/2015-08-02-final-keyword-in-java.md

 ##Final Keyword =

 ###final variables -
--final variables are nothing but constants.
+- final variables are nothing but constants.
 We cannot change the value of a final variable once it is initialized.
--It is a good practice to name final variable in all CAPS.
+- It is a good practice to name final variable in all CAPS.
--Local final variable must be initialized during declaration.
+- Local final variable must be initialized during declaration.
--A final variable that have no value at the time of declaration it is called `blank final variable` or `uninitialized final variable`.
+- A final variable that have no value at the time of declaration it is called `blank final variable` or `uninitialized final variable`.
 It can be initialized in the constructor only.
--The blank final variable can be static also which will be initialized in the static block only.
+- The blank final variable can be static also which will be initialized in the static block only.

 **Example -** Modifying final variable gives Compile Time Error